munificent/craftinginterpreters/book/calls-and-functions.md

 stack.
 Now, it accesses the current frame's `slots` array, which means it accesses the given numbered slot relative to the beginning of that frame.

-Setting a local variable works the same way:
+Setting a local variable works the same way.

 ^code set-local (2 before, 1 after)

 The jump instructions used to modify the VM's `ip` field.
-Now, they do the same for the current frame's `ip`:
+Now, they do the same for the current frame's `ip`.

 ^code jump (2 before, 1 after)

-And the conditional jump:
+Same with the conditional jump:

 ^code jump-if-false (2 before, 1 after)